Rashtriya Lok Janshakti Party

-Rashtriya Lok Janshakti Party (abbreviated as RLJP; translation: National People's Manpower Party) is an Indian political party formed in October 2021 under the leadership of Pashupati Kumar Paras.
+Rashtriya Lok Janshakti Party (abbreviated as RLJP; translation: National People's Manpower Party) is an Indian state-level political party in Bihar, India. political party formed in October 2021 under the leadership of Pashupati Kumar Paras.
 It was previously part of the unified Lok Janshakti Party, before the LJP fractured into two parts; the other faction forming the Lok Janshakti Party (Ram Vilas).
-The party (led by Pashupati Paras) became a part of the NDA in 2014, leaving the alliance in 2025.
+The party (led by Pashupati Paras) became a part of the NDA in 2024, leaving the alliance in 2025.

 The party contested the 2022 Manipur Legislative Assembly election but failed to win any seats.

 Bhushan Rai, candidate of Rashtriya Lok Janshakti Party, won the MLC seat from Vaishali in 2022.

 The party contested the 2025 Bihar Legislative Assembly election but failed to win any seats.